Agility With Behave

 You can optionally use the Behave test framework to (here is an Agile Approach for using Behave):

-1. Create and Run an Executable Test Suite: in your IDE, create test definitions (similar to what is shown in the report below), and Python code to execute tests.
+Run Automated Test Suite: create Python code to execute tests.
 You can then execute your test suite with 1 command.

 Testing